K-cermak/Enplated-MVC/README.md

 #### How would you compare Enplated MVC with other frameworks?
 What are the differences compared to Laravel?
 - Enplated MVC clearly doesn't offer as many features as other major frameworks.
 For example, Enplated MVC has very limited testing, automatic deployment, and similar features.

 - However, large frameworks are unnecessarily complicated.
-Here is a comparison of similar applications written in Laravel and Enplated MVC:
+Here is a comparison of similar applications written in Enplated MVC and Laravel:

 |                  | **Enplated MVC**         | **Laravel**                |
 |------------------|--------------------------|----------------------------|